Prospective Graduate Students

 The Department admits students at either the M.A. level or the Ph.D. level.

 Prospective students who hold only a B.A. (or equivalent) should apply to the M.A. program, even if the ultimate goal is to pursue a Ph.D.
 The M.A. is not designed to be a terminal degree.
 It is generally expected that students will move into the Ph.D. program after successful completion of the M.A.
-For students who enter at the M.A. level, the expected time to degree (M.A. + Ph.D.) is five years.
+For students who enter at the M.A. level, the expected time to degree (M.A. + Ph.D.) is five or six years.

 Prospective students who hold an M.A. that is equivalent to the M.A. offered by our department should apply directly to the Ph.D. program.
-For students who enter at the Ph.D. level, the expected time to degree is three years.
+For students who enter at the Ph.D. level, the expected time to degree is three or four years.

 However, when the prospective student's M.A. is not in the same field that s/he is applying to study, s/he may prefer (or be required) to begin at the M.A. level in our program.
 For example, a student who has earned an M.A. in Russian literature, Slavic philology, public policy, etc., and who is applying to study Slavic linguistics, should apply to the M.A. program.
 Similarly, applicants whose M.A. degrees are in the same field but did not include a substantial research component (an M.A. thesis or its equivalent) should consider applying to the M.A. program.
 Such students usually benefit from the foundation that the M.A. degree provides and often have more success in the program.